beetbox/beets/docs/reference/config.rst

 use_mb_genres
 ~~~~~~~~~~~~~

-Use Musicbrainz genre tags to populate the ``genre`` tag.
+Use MusicBrainz genre tags to populate the ``genre`` tag.
 This will make it a
 semicolon-separated list of all the genres tagged for the release on
-musicbrainz.
+MusicBrainz.

 UI Options
 ----------